-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2023, except as noted above.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2024, except as noted above.

 - 4. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 5.
 In connection with our audit, we determined that the District has met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes.
-The District failed to collect operations and maintenance assessments in the amount of \$87,401 during the fiscal year ended September 30, 2023.
-As such, this amount was written off.
-The general fund reported a deficit fund balance of (\$131,898) at September 30, 2023.
+The District failed to pay uncontested claims from creditors within 90 days after the claims were presented as a result of a lack of funds.
+Furthermore, The District failed to collect operations and maintenance assessments in the amount of \$87,401 during the fiscal year ended September 30, 2023, and has not received this amount as of the date of the report.
+The general fund reported a deficit fund balance of (\$53,496) at September 30, 2024.
 See Findings section above for additional information.
-We applied financial condition assessment procedures pursuant to Rule 10.556(7) and determined that a deteriorating financial condition assessment was based in part on representations made by management and the review of financial information provided by the same. - 6.
+We applied financial condition assessment procedures pursuant to Rule 10.556(7) and determined that a deteriorating financial condition was noted.
+It is management's responsibility to monitor financial condition, and our condition assessment was based in part on representations made by management and the review of financial information provided by the same. - 6.
 Management has provided the specific information required by Section 218.39(3)(c) in the Other Information section of the financial statements on page 27.